shotgunsoftware/tk-core/docs/core.rst

 .. autofunction:: sgtk_from_entity

 .. note::
-    You can also use the methods avbove in conjunction with projects handled by the :class:`~sgtk.bootstrap.ToolkitManager`, but since the location of the configuration of such projects isn't explicit and known on beforehand, the factory methods are less useful in this context.
+    You can also use the methods above in conjunction with projects handled by the :class:`~sgtk.bootstrap.ToolkitManager`, but since the location of the configuration of such projects isn't explicit and known beforehand, the factory methods are less useful in this context.